Active board games for kids

 Throw Throw Burrito (ages 7+)

 Do you ever feel like copying your toddler and throwing your entire meal across the room?
 Now’s your chance to toss a burrito, guilt-free.
 While this is a card game, there’s plenty of opportunity for movement (and laughter!) as your family goes through the rounds and plays burrito dodgeball.
-While this game is funny and silly, it’s definitely for kids seven and up.
-Yes, it’s a game that involves throwing a squishy burrito at each other, but it still has instructions and rules.
+While this fun game is hilarious and silly, it’s definitely for kids seven and up.
+Yes, it’s a game that involves throwing a squishy burrito at each other, but it still has instructions and rules, which are a better fit for older kids.

 Yoga Spinner (ages 5+)

 This yoga game is pretty self-explanatory.
 You flick the spinner and see which type of pose it lands on, then choose a card from the corresponding pile.
 If you can hold the pose for 10 seconds, you get to keep the card.
 The first person to collect a pose card in every colour wins the game.
-Kids love the novelty of the spinner and the challenge of holding poses for 10 seconds.
-Adults will love that everyone gets to move their bodies in a feel-good way!
+It’s recommended for 5 year olds and up, but it’s great for everyone in the family: Kids love the novelty of the spinner and the challenge of holding poses for 10 seconds, and adults will love that everyone gets to move their bodies in a feel-good way!

 Kids on Stage (ages 3+)

 It’s so fun to see how little ones interpret the cards in this kid-friendly charades game.
 The premise is simple.
 Spin the spinner, move your game piece to the corresponding colour on the board, and then use your acting skills to represent the action, animal, or object pictured on the card.
-The major bonus being that you don’t actually need to read the cards—the pictures are clear, making this accessible to the pre-reading crowd.
+The major bonus being that you don’t actually need to read the cards—the pictures are clear, making this a good game even for the pre-reading crowd.
 It’s a blast to play (and SO funny to see the things the kids come up with!).

 Duck Duck Dance (ages 2+)